ibm-cloud-docs/sap/sap-power-virtual-server-ha-rhel-hana-sr-co.md

 # Configuring SAP HANA Cost-Optimized Scale-Up System Replication in a RHEL HA Add-On cluster
 {: #ha-rhel-hana-sr-cost-optimized}

-The following information describes the configuration of a Red Hat Enterprise Linux 8 (RHEL) HA Add-On cluster for managing *SAP HANA Cost-Optimized Scale-Up System Replication*.
+The following information describes the configuration of a Red Hat Enterprise Linux 8 (RHEL) HA Add-On cluster for managing *SAP HANA&reg Cost-Optimized Scale-Up System Replication*.
-The cluster uses virtual server instances in IBM {{site.data.keyword.powerSys_notm}} as cluster nodes.
+The cluster uses virtual server instances in [{{site.data.keyword.powerSysFull}}](https://www.ibm.com/products/power-virtual-server){: external} as cluster nodes.
 {: shortdesc}

-## Overview
-{: #ha-rhel-hana-sr-co-overview}

-The following instructions describe how to automate SAP HANA Scale-Up System Replication for a single database deployment in a *cost-optimized* scenario on a RHEL HA Add-on cluster.

 In a *cost-optimized* configuration, a nonproduction SAP HANA system runs on the secondary node during normal operation.
 The hardware resources on the secondary node are shared between the nonproduction system and the SAP HANA System Replication secondary.